 - 4.1.
 For the purposes of this Code of Practice, a stipendiary minister may be deemed to be retired when the individual has reached the age of 65 and is not in paid employment.
 In exceptional circumstances, if a person under the age of retirement is not in paid employment; or part time employment; consideration may be given to their receiving fees.
-Advice should be obtained from the Archdeacon. - 4.2.
-Special arrangements may sometimes be made for a retired minister, whether Stipendiary or Non Stipendiary, to conduct services on a regular basis in a parish in which she/he lives or habitually worships.
+Advice should be obtained from the Archdeacon and an Agreement put in place that is separate from any Statement of Particulars. - 4.2.
+Special arrangements may sometimes be made for a retired minister, whether Stipendiary or Non-Stipendiary, to conduct services on a regular basis in a parish in which she/he lives or habitually worships.
 This may be during an interregnum or when it is otherwise deemed appropriate.

-In such circumstances a written agreement may be made with the Archdeacon and the Diocesan Finance Department for fees to be paid to the retired minister for occasional offices and other services at a rate determined by the Diocesan Board of Finance.
+In such circumstances a written agreement must be made with the Archdeacon and the Diocesan Finance Department for fees to be paid to the retired minister for occasional offices and other services at a rate determined by the Diocesan Board of Finance.

-5. Scale of Fees (as from 1st January 2021 and subsequently revised in January each year).
+5. Scale of Fees (as from 1st January 2023 and subsequently revised in January each year).
+Please note the 2023 fees are being reviewed at General Synod in February and are subject to change.

-Subject to the provisions of the forgoing sections of this code of practice, fees payable to retired clergy, in the circumstances indicated above, are as follows:-
+Subject to the provisions of the forgoing sections of this code of practice, fees payable to retired clergy, in the circumstances indicated above, are as follows: -